ragilla/Simple/README.md

 # sample
-this is sample repository for  testing
+this is Simple repository for  testing